Bikini Expedition 2024

 Photography: Stephen Lewis & Peter Grimsey.

 Back in 2018 a group from Totnes BSAC, South Devon, decided to take the trip of a lifetime in 2021 to Bikini to mark the 75th anniversary of Operation Crossroads, when the US Navy tested the impact of two nuclear bombs on hundreds of ships.
-Covid got in the way, so we decided to try again in 2024, by which time we were down to just myself, Matthew and Stephen.
+Covid got in the way, so we decided to try again in 2024, by which time we were down to just myself, Matthew Tresidder and Stephen Lewis.

 Not only was this by far the most expensive holiday that we had been on, but it was also the most challenging in terms of skills, endurance, and logistics.
 You have to take considerably more than the standard baggage allowance, particularly as you need spares and tools for every possible equipment issue.
 Being in the Pacific, just west of the date line and just north of the Equator, it takes three flights to get to the nearest airport in Kwajalein so there was plenty of opportunity for bags to be delayed or damaged, and a big sigh of relief when everything arrived in one piece.